“I paint in response to the world around me in an attempt to speak to it, because I can’t separate the world from myself.”

 Swallowing Geography is produced and presented by the Regional Cultural Centre and Glebe House & Gallery, curated by the Early Career Curator in residence Rachel Botha.

-Kindly supported by the Arts Council Ireland, OPW – Office of Public Works and Donegal County Council.
+Kindly supported by the Arts Council Ireland, OPW – Office of Public Works, Donegal County Council, Creative Ireland and Donegal Film Office.